TusharUpadhyay1441/jenkins-ansible-docker-php-cicd/README.md

 # 🚀 Jenkins CI/CD Pipeline with Ansible and Docker for PHP Project

 ## 📌 1.
 Project Overview
-This project demonstrates a **fully automated CI/CD pipeline** using **Jenkins, Ansible, and Docker** to deploy a PHP application inside a Docker container on a Jenkins slave node.
+In this project i have use real case scenario and demonstrated a **fully automated CI/CD pipeline** using **Jenkins, Ansible, and Docker** to deploy a PHP application inside a Docker container on a Jenkins slave node.

 ✨ Key Features:
 - 🐧 Automated **Docker installation** with Ansible